How to Use the Excel INDIRECT Function with Named Range (2 Examples)

 =INDIRECT("'" & $C$4 & "'!" & C5)

-Short Explanation of Formula:
+Short Explanation of Formula

-The formula =INDIRECT(“‘” & $C$4 & “‘!” & C5) is used to reference a cell in another sheet in the same workbook based on the values in cells C4 and C5.
+• The formula =INDIRECT(“‘” & $C$4 & “‘!” & C5) references a cell in another sheet within the same workbook.

 Read More: Excel Reference Named Range in Another Sheet

-How to Fix When Excel INDIRECT Function with Named Range Is Not Working
+Troubleshooting – When Excel INDIRECT Function with Named Range Is Not Working

 Indirect name range not working